Have you made Jesus Christ your Lord and Savior?

 - “Yes,” pray the following:

 Heavenly Father, I confess that I am a sinner.
 I believe that Jesus died for my sins on the cross and has paid my sin debt in full.
 I believe Jesus was raised from the dead.
 I want Jesus to be my Lord and Savior.
-I will turn from my sinful life and will follow Him.
+I will turn from my sinful life and will follow Jesus.
 Lord, help me to live a life that is pleasing to you.
 Jesus, I receive you now as my Lord and Savior.
+I receive the Holy Spirit and all His gifts to empower me to the service of Jesus.
 In Jesus name, Amen.

 If you have prayed this prayer for the first time, congratulations!
 The Bible says you have now been adopted into God’s family (John 1:12).
 If this is a re-dedication, welcome back!
 Send us an email to let us know about this important step you have taken.